MrMoonKr/n-body-simulator/README.md

 N-Body Simulator is simple web page that uses JavaScript and Three.js to render a 3D simulation of the motion of pointlike bodies taking into account the gravitanional interaction between them.

-There are several options to initialize a simulation:
+There are several ways to initialize a simulation:

 - Select a simulation scenario among 2-Body, 3-Body and N-Body scenarios
 - Generate a single body selecting its mass, radius as well as its initial position and velocity